MustardForBreakfast/Translator/README.md

 ## Execution
 - `npm start`, wait for "Google is listening..." in the terminal, and start sayin stuff!
+- To change target language, adjust the `targetLang` value in `constants.js`.

 ## Tips
 - For best results, go somewhere quiet.